wp-plugins/zedity/readme.txt

 **Here is why you'll love Zedity:**

-* **Easy to Use**: with Zedity, creating your posts and pages becomes as easy as sketching on a piece of paper.
+* **Easy Content Creation: with Zedity, creating your posts and pages becomes as easy as sketching on a piece of paper.
 With no coding or technical skills required, you can finally focus on what you want to do and not struggling on how to do it!

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're now able to implement any creative design you like!